1985 World Rally Championship: Summary

 Audi Sport faced the dual pressure of Peugeot's strong 205 car in competition, and waning company commitment to the Quattro rally program.
-With the danger of Group B rally becoming a more publicized issue, the company was questioning its involvement in the sport unless major changes were made to improve safety.
+With the danger of the Group B rally becoming a more publicized issue, the company was questioning its involvement in the sport unless major changes were made to improve safety.
 While both Stig Blomqvist and Walter Röhrl were retained as drivers, they suffered generally at the hands of the Peugeot team although they would ultimately place second and third respectively.
 Their season however only included a single rally win between them, with Röhrl's triumph at Sanremo proving to be Audi's last Group B victory in the World Rally Championship.

 The Lancia Martini team's season was an even greater disappointment than Audi's.
 The rear-wheel drive Lancia Sport 037 met with little success, even in the hands of such drivers as Markku Alén, Massimo Biasion, and Henri Toivonen.
 Toivonen would suffer an accident, breaking three vertebrae in his neck early on and missing most of the season.
 The team awaited the arrival of the Delta S4, a four-wheel-drive car, hoping it would give them a competitive advantage.
 Arriving for the final rally of the season, the RAC Rally, it succeeded in collecting the victory and giving the team hope for competing in the following season.

 Austin Rallying made its entrance to the rally scene with the new MG Metro 6R4 and its 3.0L V6 engine, taking a podium position at the RAC.
-Austin's success would be brief however, as the Metro would struggle in the final season of Group B competition in 1986.
+Austin's success would be brief, however, as the Metro would struggle in the final season of Group B competition in 1986.
 As with previous seasons, while all 12 events were calculated for tallying the drivers' scores, only 11 of the events applied to the championship for manufacturers.
 The event in 1985 which applied only to driver standings was Rallye Côte d'Ivoire.